Chapter 6

 about eventual blessing.
 Paul says of himself,

-of the revelations, a thorn in the flesh was given to me, a
+abundance of the revelations, a thorn in the flesh was given

-messenger of Satan to buffet me, lest I be exalted above
+to me, a messenger of Satan to buffet me, lest I be exalted

-measure.
-Concerning this thing I pleaded with the Lord three
+above measure.
+Concerning this thing I pleaded with the

-times that it might depart from me.
-And He said to me, 'My
+Lord three times that it might depart from me.
+And He said

 Clearly, the Lord knew that Paul might become "exalted"

-(huperairomai, "to become haughty") because of the special things
+huperairomai, "to become haughty") because of the special

-that he experienced, and it was clearly implied in this passage that it
+things that he experienced, and it was clearly implied in this

 God Knows What It Takes To